zyonwee/ip/docs/README.md

 // Add an event task
 event Team meeting /from 2023-10-01 /to 2023-10-02

-// Mark a task as done
+// Mark task No. 1 as done
 mark 1

+// Unmark task No. 1
+unmark 1

-// Delete a task
+// Delete task No. 1
-delete 2
+delete 1

+// Find a task called 'Cry'
+find cry

+// Lists all tasks
+list

+// Exit application
+exit
 ```
 # Acknowledgements